Server Certificates

 server.key): The private key associated with the server certificate.

-Configuring Pro Mosquitto Broker with a Server Certificate
+Configuring Pro Edition for Eclipse Mosquitto Broker with a Server Certificate

 This document outlines the two available methods for configuring a broker with a server certificate: using a proxy for TLS termination or configuring TLS directly on the broker.
 In cluster environments, the use of HAProxy, as provided in the default setup, is recommended for managing TLS termination.